JosePedroDias/roster/README.md

 Additionally firefox now requires one to visit a domain so its cookies get stored (bummer).
 If your firefox client is constantly creating new connections you must visit the domain of the roster first (once per session, FML?!).

+Working fine in Chrome 33 with Firefox 26.

 ## server HTTP interface